Data quality in CRM is not just a technical issue — it’s proper business process definition and user adherence to agreed-upon standards.

 Validation rules are essential for preventing erroneous data entry in specific fields.

-Validation is essential enough to warrant examining each CRM vendor’s capabilities during a CRM selection process.
+Validation is essential and warrants examining each CRM vendor’s capabilities during the CRM selection process.

 Configure Duplicate Rules Properly